MSG-SEVIRI solar channel calibration

 The operational EUMETSAT calibration slopes are shown by dashed lines.
 In general, these are found to be between 5 and 15% too low for the 0.6 and 0.8 micron channels, and about 3% too high for the 1.6 micron channel.

-Meteosat-10 takes over full disk imagery from Meteosat-11 on 21 March 2023.
-Prior to that it performed full disk scanning for two weeks in February.
-Based on these data preliminary Meteosat-10 calibration slopes have been determined (squares on the right of the plot).
-These fit the trend lines determined from data between 2013 and 2017 very well.
-Thus, it appears that these trend lines can be used for the upcoming Meteosat-10 full disk service.
-This preliminary conclusion will be reassessed at a later stage.
+Meteosat-10 took over full disk imagery from Meteosat-11 on 21 March 2023.
+The figure includes estimated calibration slopes (squares on the right of the plots) based on collocations between Meteosat-10 and Aqua-MODIS for the month of April 2023.
+These correspond very well with the trends determined from data between 2013 and 2017 (which are extended with dotted lines).
+This suggests that these trend lines can be used (unaltered) for the current Meteosat-10 full disk service.

 Meirink, J.F., R.A.
 Roebeling and P. Stammes, 2013: Inter-calibration of polar imager solar channels using SEVIRI, Atm.
 Meas.
 Tech., 6, 2495-2508, doi:10.5194/amt-6-2495-2013